kyrylo/kyrylo.org/_posts/2024-06-02-how-to-deploy-a-telegram-bot-with-kamal.md

 ```

 When the setup is done (it may take a couple of minutes), we want to ensure that
-everything is up and running:
+everything is up and running.
+Let's check if the bot is running:

 ```sh
 kamal app details